+INPUT#<file number>,<variable list>

-yntax IPUT# < file number > , < variable list > urpose o read data items from a sequential device or file and assign them to rogram variables.
-R emarks < ite file number > is the number used when the file was OPENed for input variable list > contains the variable names that will be assigned to the ems in the file.
-(The variable type must match the type specified by the ariable name.)
-With INPUT#, no question mark is printed, as with INPUT b le ci he data items in the file should appear just as they would if data were eing typed in response to an INPUT statement.
-With numeric values ading spaces, carriage returns, and linefeeds are ignored.
-The first naracter encountered that is not a space, carriage return, or linefeed is ssumed to be the start of a number.
-The number terminates on a space arriage return, linefeed, or comma. а GW-BASIC is scanning the sequential data file for a string item, it will so ignore leading spaces, carriage returns, and linefeeds.
-The first character encountered that is not a space, carriage return, or linefeed is as sumed to be the start of a string item.
-If this first character is a quentum mark ("), the string item will consist of all characters read between first quotation mark and the second.
-Thus, a quoted string may not a quotation mark as a character.
-If the first character of the second a quotation mark, the string is an unquoted string, and will tell on a comma, carriage return, or linefeed (or after 255 character) umed to be the start of a string item.
-If this first character is a quotationark ("), the string item will consist of all characters read between the rest quotation mark and the second.
-Thus, a quoted string may not con in a quotation mark as a character.
-If the first character of the string in ot a quotation mark, the string is an unquoted string, and will terminate on a comma, carriage return, or linefeed (or after 255 characters have een read).
-If end-of-file is reached when a numeric or string item is being IPUT, the item is terminated. Ε xample
+To read data items from a sequential device or file and assign them to program variables.

+<file number> is the number used when the file was OPENed for input. <variable list> contains the variable names that will be assigned to the items in the file.
+(The variable type must match the type specified by the variable name.)
+With INPUT#, no question mark is printed, as with INPUT.

+The data items in the file should appear just as they would if data were being typed in response to an INPUT statement.
+With numeric values, leading spaces, carriage returns, and line feeds are ignored.
+The first character encountered that is not a space, carriage return, or line feed is assumed to be the start of a number.
+The number terminates on a space, carriage return, line feed, or comma.

+If GW-BASIC is scanning the sequential data file for a string item, it will also ignore leading spaces, carriage returns, and linefeeds.
+The first character encountered that is not a space, carriage return, or linefeed is assumed to be start of a string item.
+If this first character is a quotation mark ("), the string item will consist of all characters read between the first quotation mark and the second. a quoted string may not contain a quotation mark as a character.
+If the first character of the string is not a quotation mark, the string is an unquoted string, and will terminate on a comma, carriage return, or linefeed (or after 255 characters have been read).
+If end-of-file is reached when a numeric or string item is being INPUT, the item is terminated.